 If you’re looking for an authentic experience, sign up for a sailing experience on a double canoe or paddling in an outrigger canoe.

-Learn how to hula
+8. Learn to Hula

 Let loose and learn the traditional Polynesian style of dance called hula.